meduzen/cachemap/README.md

 (@todo: move this to issues)

-- Cache with expiration.
-- Cache until a condition is met (could be merged with previous: expiration).
 - IndexedDB save/load (IndexedDB is the only reliable browser storage that [can store `Map` objects](because it’s compatible with `Map` objects: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#javascript_types)).
 - LRU (last recently used) to delete oldest created or oldest accessed items when the cache size reaches a given limit.
 - Evaluate the need/benefits to use `WeakMap`.